 AMPLIFYING HISTORY by lifting women's voices and inspiring generations to come Lighting the Way: Historic Women of the SouthCoast explores the historical impact of women from diverse cultural and ethnic backgrounds who shaped their SouthCoast communities, the nation, and the world.
 Lighting the Way is unearthing remarkable stories of women's callings that required grit, tenacity, and enduring commitment to their families, careers and communities.
-This Lighting the Way Walking Trail Map guides you to locations associated with 34 of these inspiring women.
+This Lighting the Way Walking Trail Map guides you to locations associated with inspiring women.
 Learn the stories of educators, philanthropists, abolitionists, crusaders for social justice, investors, confectioners, sister sailors, and millworkers as you walk through downtown New Bedford.
 Download the Lighting the Way app from the Apple Store or Google Play to follow the trail on your mobile device.
-Visit www.historicwomensouthcoast.org to read full profiles of all the historic SouthCoast women featured in Lighting the Way and to learn about the project's different initiatives: - Free Guided Tours Lighting the Way offers summer walking tours in downtown New Bedford, and tours of New Bedford Whaling Museum exhibits in the winter. - Educator Resources Lighting the Way offers an annual professional development workshop, as well as free sample activities and resources online. - Lighting the Way will mark the 2020 centennial of the 19th Amendment and recognition of women's right to vote with events and programs throughout the region.
+Visit www.historicwomensouthcoast.org to read full profiles of all the historic SouthCoast women featured in Lighting the Way and to learn about the project's different initiatives: - A school curriculum framework that supports educators to bring these stories into the classroom and provide useful resources. - Lighting the Way will mark the 2020 centennial of the 19th Amendment and women's right to vote with a traveling exhibit, riveting speakers, city-wide events in New Bedford, public art, and other engaging programs.

-Emily Howland Bourne New Bedford Whaling Museum Emily Howland Bourne (1835-1922) showed the same careful planning in her inspired philanthropy that her father Jonathan showed as one of New Bedford's most successful whaling merchants.
+Emily Howland Bourne (1835-1922) showed the same careful planning in her inspired philanthropy that her father Jonathan showed as one of New Bedford's most successful whaling merchants.
 She administered her wealth with a conscience that both honored her family and enriched its communities.
 Emily gifted the Jonathan Bourne Whaling Museum and its half-scale model of the whaling bark Lagoda to the Old Dartmouth Historical Society in her father's memory, preserving the history of the waning whaling industry for future generations.